bearbob/bearbob.github.io/content/post/getting-guidance-from-others/index.md

 ## You're an engineer leader, Harry!

 In early 2024 I was Tech Lead for two teams with roughly 20 engineers.
-When we were going through a re-org, two more teams were added and more than doubled the amount of engineers.
+When we were going through a re-org, two more teams were added.
+THis more than doubled the amount of engineers.
-This was big and I felt lost.
+It was big and I felt lost.

 For two teams I managed to be omni-present and have insights into every project that was happening.
 It was stressful, but possible.
-Now we had more than 10 different initiatives constantly running at the same time.
+Now, we had more than 10 different initiatives constantly running at the same time.
 What I had done so far became impossible, I would become a bottleneck.
 This situation was new to me, I had no clue what I should focus on.
 How could I effectively delegate?
 How could I keep certain standards without constantly checking in and micro-managing people?

 To my luck, our group wasn't the biggest.
-We had other people who already faced the same challenges as I.
+We had other people who already faced the same challenges.
-Now I only had to figure out how to take advantage of that - by getting them to answer my questions.
+Now, I only had to figure out how to take advantage of that - by getting them to answer my questions.
 I vaguely knew what they are doing, but how does it look from their perspective?
 What are the struggles?

-I had 4 short coffee chats with people - All of them helped me tremendously, one has been my mentor since then.
+I had 4 short coffee chats with different people - All of them helped me tremendously, one has been my mentor since then.
 They did not solve my problems.
 Instead, they showed me options on how I could find solutions myself by inspiring me with their experiences.

 ## You can do it

-What worked for me has worked for others and can work for you as well!
+What worked for me has worked for others - and can work for you as well!
 I have given this advice to quite a few people by now, time to put it into writing.
 So, let's make this practical - Here is what you need to do in four steps: